 Step 4: Get Financing

 After you know what you need to spend, create a finance plan.
 You may find an owner-financing option for your truck, or you may need to go to other places for capital to finance your small business.
-You can take out a loan from a bank or credit union, utilize peer-to-peer lending networks like Lending Club or Prosper, or borrow from friends and family.
+You can take out a loan from a bank or credit union, get a business loan from OnDeck Capital or Kabbage, or utilize peer-to-peer lending networks like Lending Club or Prosper, or borrow from friends and family.
 Figure out how much of a down payment you can afford, and how much interest you’ll owe over the course of your loan.